Butterfly Media Centre

 Workshops on video, photo and sound editing, music production and DJing.

-With a recording studio, editing & production software, camera’s, voice recorders & more, this is a creative space for anyone wanting to get involved & learn and develop their skills in all types of media.
+With a recording studio, editing & production software, camera’s, voice recorders, etc., this is a creative space for anyone wanting to get involved & learn and develop their skills in all types of media.

-Since it opened in April 2012, the media centre has become an open and dynamic space for the Nkhata Bay community.
-It consists of two rooms full of media equipment and information.
+Since it opened in April 2012, the media centre provides an open and dynamic space for the Nkhata Bay community.
 It comprises of a recording studio with a microphone, mixer, laptop and Ableton controller; and a larger room stocked with a projector, radio, voice recorders for journalism, and computers for editing and producing.
 Local youngsters regularly meet up here for workshops on music production, DJing or other media-related skills.

 We also provide a space for regular performances and host regular events including open mic nights in the bar area.